JSPlotly at School

 Instructions for the Numerical Memory Game:

-1. In the upper field there are two Boolean constants true/false, one to play (play) and another to check the answer (check), as well as a seed that sets a random numerical table;
+1. In the upper field, there are two Boolean constants, true/false, one for playing (play) and another for checking the answer (check), as well as a seed that sets a specific random number grid;

 1. Start the game (play/false, check/false);